Carol M. Myford, PhD

 Winke, P., Gass, S., & Myford, C. M. (2013).
 Raters’ L2 background as a potential source of bias in rating oral performance.
 Language Testing, 30(2), 231-252.

 Myford, C. M., & Wolfe, E. W. (2009).
 Monitoring rater performance over time: A framework for detecting differential accuracy and differential scale category use.
 Journal of Educational Measurement, 46(4), 371-389.

 2013, University of Illinois at Chicago Award for Excellence in Teaching, University of Illinois at Chicago

-2009, Fulbright Specialist, U.S. Fulbright Specialist Program, Council for International Exchange of Scholars, Institute of International Education
+2009, Fulbright Specialist, Fulbright Specialist Program, U.S. Department of State, Council for International Exchange of Scholars, Institute of International Education

 2006, Teaching Recognition Award, University of Illinois at Chicago